rezebrahimi/HANDA/README.md

-The MMD calculation is conducted based on (Long et al., 2018), available at github.com/thuml/xlearn
+The MMD calculation as well as the learning rate scheduler for gradient descent is conducted based on (Long et al., 2018), available at github.com/thuml/xlearn

 # References